mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Our first step to update our example code is to fix the awful variable names.
 While they might make sense to one brain, they are inconsistent and misleading to another.
 Let's apply this [full code standard][a] which names variables by type.
 There's also a handy [reference cheat sheet][b].
-We also fix up the formatting as provided by the guide.
-This code will now pass
-JSLint:

 ```js
   function repeatFn ( arg_map ) {